Listing View

 Frequently asked questions

-Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be looked at as being replacement roots upon which, cosmetic teeth can be attatched.
-They are also important in that they underpin and support adjacent teeth.
+Dental implants are used when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots to which, cosmetic teeth can be fixed.
+They are also important in that they underpin and shore up adjacent teeth.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and neighboring teeth.

-Yes, it is possible however you should be aware that it takes around four months for the gums to fully repair themselves which involves shrinkage and hence the implants will need to be adjusted.
+Yes, it is possible however please note that it takes approximately four months for the gums to fully repair themselves which involves shrinkage and for that reason the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be properly cleaned or else it can lead to plaque and infection and not to mention gum disease.
+Yes of course and just as with genuine teeth they have to be correctly cleaned otherwise it can cause plaque and infection as well as gum disease.

-It is not any more painfull than having a tooth extracted which clearly depends on your pain tolerance and the type/amount of anesthetic used.
+It is not any sorer than having a tooth extracted which obviously depends on your pain tolerance and the type/amount of anesthetic utilised.

-Normally not because it needs an anesthetist to be there but it may be a chargeable option provided by your dentist.
+Normally not because it needs a specialist to be there but it may be a chargeable service offered by the dental practice.

 If you are replacing a single tooth then the gap can be bridged by crowning the teeth either side of the gap.